-Should the primary web server become unavailable due to weather, excessive power outages, or other unforeseen circumstances, it is as simple as changing the DNS record to redirect traffic to the SecondWeb server until the original server can be restored.
-SecondWeb is not a full-fledged replacement for your production web site, it does not support PHP or Perl, nor does it have database access.
-It is intended to maintain your web presence so you can keep visitors informed of needed information, status, and/or contact information during an outage.
+Should your primary web server become unavailable due to weather, excessive power outages, or other unforeseen circumstances, it is as simple as changing the DNS record to redirect traffic to the SecondWeb server until the original server can be restored.
+SecondWeb is not a full-fledged replacement for your production web site.
+It does not support PHP or Perl, nor does it have database access.
+It is a light-weight quick and easy-to-update off-site stand-in web site intended to maintain your web presence during outages.
+Use it to keep your visitors informed of needed information, status, and/or contact information during an outage.

 I need to activate my SecondWeb site!